dsahdr/iconicchain-test/README.md

 ## Getting started
 ### Building the project
-After cloning git repo is is needed to call init command which creates env files with default data and install's pre-commit.
+After cloning git repo it is necessary to call init command which creates env files with default data and installs pre-commit.
 ```
 make init
 ```